naveen281/oanda_autotrading/readme.md

  There are various functions or methods we used for trading:
   1. Initialize a constructor and passed parameters name of client,instrument and sleep time. here client is itself oanda API, Instrument takes from API and sleep time is used for waiting by default its set to (600sec = 10 mins).
 After placing an order wheather it is sell or buy it must have to wait for given sleep time.
 You can change this sleep time.According to your requirements.

-  2. Parse time function is used to parse the time in min and pass a parameter name iso_time. str(parser.isoparse used this inbuilt method to parse the time.
+  2. Parse time method is used to parse the time to ISO format. str(parser.isoparse used this inbuilt method to parse the time.
-     After parsing we use some in-built methods like split function to get time in mins and second separately. so that we can use logics on them to set time from where it set its ask and bid values.
+     After parsing we use some in-built split function to seperate mins, hours , dates etc as we will need the hour and minute values for ORB logic.

   3. create a function name get_rates and define a variable name x for storing insturments and its values that takes from OANDA API through passing a request to api